TIMIT

 TIMIT is a corpus of phonemically and lexically transcribed speech of American English speakers of different sexes and dialects.
 Each transcribed element has been delineated in time.

 TIMIT was designed to further acoustic-phonetic knowledge and automatic speech recognition systems.
 It was commissioned by DARPA and corpus design was a joint effort between the Massachusetts Institute of Technology, SRI International, and Texas Instruments (TI).
 The speech was recorded at TI, transcribed at MIT, and verified and prepared for publishing by the National Institute of Standards and Technology (NIST).
 There is also a telephone bandwidth version called NTIMIT (Network TIMIT).

 TIMIT and NTIMIT are not freely available — either membership of the Linguistic Data Consortium, or a monetary payment, is required for access to the dataset.

 Data

 TIMIT contains ~5 hours of speech, of 10 sentences spoken by each of 630 speakers.
 The sentences were randomly sampled from a corpus of 2342 sentences.
 The speakers were native speakers of American English, classified under 8 major dialect regions: New England, Northern, North Midland, South Midland, Southern, New York City, Western, Army Brat (moved around).
 The speakers were 70% male and 30% female.

-Recordings were made in a noise-isolated recording booth at Texas Instrument, using a semi-automatic computer system (STEROIDS) to control the presentation of prompts to the speaker and the recording.
+Recordings were made in a noise-isolated recording booth at Texas Instruments, using a semi-automatic computer system (STEROIDS) to control the presentation of prompts to the speaker and the recording.
 Two-channel recordings were made using a Sennheiser HMD 414 headset-mounted microphone and a Brüel & Kjær 1/2" far-field pressure microphone (#4165).
 The speech was digitized at a sample rate of 20 kHz then and downsampled to 16 kHz.